awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

 ## Disabling GTID\-Based Replication for an RDS MySQL DB Instance with Read Replicas<a name="mysql-replication-gtid.disabling"></a>

-You can disable GTID\-based replication for an RDS MySQL DB instance with Read Replicas\.
+You can disable GTID\-based replication for an RDS MySQL DB instance with read replicas\.

-**To disable GTID\-based replication for an RDS MySQL DB instance with Read Replicas**
+**To disable GTID\-based replication for an RDS MySQL DB instance with read replicas**

-1. On each Read Replica, run the following procedure\.
+1. On each read replica, run the following procedure\.

    ```
    CALL mysql.rds_set_master_auto_position(0);